 Doctoral students must have their graduate program coordinator submit a Dissertation Committee form at least six months prior to the defense.
-If committee membership changes, the student must submit a revised form to Rackham OARD prior to the oral defense.
+If committee membership changes, the graduate program coordinator submits a new Dissertation Committee form.

 Federal regulations and University policy require that all investigations using human beings as subjects of research be reviewed and approved by an appropriately constituted Institutional Review Board (IRB) before such investigations may begin.
 No dissertation based on the use of human beings as subjects can be accepted without prior review and approval by the appropriate IRB.
 In many instances, the faculty advisor will request the review, but graduate students should verify with their advisors that the necessary review has taken place and approval for the investigation has been granted.
 See the Office of the Vice President’s Website, Use of Human Volunteers in Research.